KavrakiLab/metapaths/README.md

 ## Metabolic Pathway Visualization

-Please see the documentation in `Documentation/MetaPaths Docs.pdf` for more information.
+Please see the documentation in `Documentation/MetaPathsDocs.pdf` for more information.